liedllab/X-Entropy/README.md

 This library is primarily meant to calculate dihedral entropies from MD simulation data.
-For this, we use a KDE with automatic bandwidth selection as suggested by K. Botev et al. We tried to keep the package as generalized as possible, therefore, the package can be used to calculate the entropy of any data, or also to simply calculate the KDE.
+For this, we use a KDE with automatic bandwidth selection as suggested by Z. Botev et al. We tried to keep the package as generalized as possible, therefore, the package can be used to calculate the entropy of any data, or also to simply calculate the KDE.